-From the insights we gained during the practical use of the above mentioned mobile applications as well as from lessons learned when implementing other kinds of mobile applications (Robecke et al., 2011), we elicited the requirements for electronic questionnaire applications that enable a flexible mobile data collection.
-In order to evaluate whether the use of process management technology contributes to the satisfaction of these requirements, we mapped the logic of a complex questionnaire from psychology to a process model, which was deployed to a process engine.
-It then served as basis for driving the execution of questionnaire instances at realtime.
-In particular, this mapping allows us to overcome many of the problems known from paper-based questionnaires.
-In turn, the use of a process modeling component as well as a process execution engine in the given context, raised additional challenges, e.g., related to the process-driven execution of electronic questionnaires on and the mobile data collection with smart mobile devices.
-The implemented questionnaire runs on a mobile device and communicates with a remote process engine to enact psychological questionnaires.
+From the insights we gained during the practical use of the aforementioned mobile applications as well as from lessons learned in related implemented projects [20], we elicited the requirements for electronic questionnaire applications that allow for a flexible mobile data collection.
+In order to evaluate whether the use of process management technology contributes to the satisfaction of these requirements, we mapped the logic of a complex questionnaire from psychology to a process model, which was then deployed to a process engine.
+In particular, the process model served as basis for driving the execution of questionnaire instances at runtime.
+Note that this mapping allows overcoming many of the problems known from paper-based questionnaires.
+In turn, the use of a process modeling component and a process execution engine in the given context raised additional challenges.
+Especially, the implemented questionnaire runs on a mobile device and communicates with a remote process engine to enact psychological questionnaires.
 As a major lesson, we learned that process management technology may not only be applied in the context of business process automation, but also provides a promising approach for generating mobile data collection applications.
-In particular, a process-driven approach enables non-computer experts to develop electronic questionnaires for smart mobile devices as well as to deploy them on respective devices in order to collect data with them.
+In particular, a process-driven approach enables end users (i.e., non-computer experts) to develop mobile electronic questionnaires as well as to deploy them on smart mobile devices.

-In detail, the contributions of this paper are as follows:
+The contributions of this paper are as follows:

-- We discuss fundamental problems of paper-based questionnaires and present requirements regarding their transfer to smart mobile devices. - We provide a mental model for mapping questionnaires to process models.
-Further, we illustrate this mental model through a real-world application scenario from the psychological domain.
+We discuss fundamental problems of paper-based questionnaires and present requirements regarding their transfer to smart mobile devices.

-- We present a generic architecture for applications running on smart mobile devices that can be used to model, visualize and enact electronic questionnaires.
-This approach relies on the provided mental model and uses process models to define and control the flow logic of a questionnaire. - We share fundamental insights we gathered during the process of implementing and evaluating the mobile data collection application.
+- We provide a mental model for mapping the logic of questionnaires to process models and illustrate this mental model through a real-world application scenario from psychology. - We present a generic architecture for data collection applications on smart mobile devices.
+This architecture can be applied to model, visualize and enact electronic questionnaires.
+In particular, it uses process models to define and control the flow logic of a questionnaire. - We share fundamental insights we gathered during the process of implementing and evaluating mobile data collection applications.

-The remainder of this paper is structured as follows: Section 2 discusses issues related to paper-based questionnaires.
+The remainder of this paper is organized as follows: Section 2 discusses issues related to paper-based questionnaires.
 Further, it elicitates the requirements that emerge when transferring a paper-based questionnaire to an electronic version running on smart mobile devices.
 Section 3 describes the mental model we suggest for meeting these requirements.
-In Section 4, we present the basic architecture of our approach for developing mobile data collection applications.
+In Section 4, we present the basic architecture of an approach for developing mobile data collection applications.
 Section 5 provides a detailed discussion, while Section 6 presents related work.
 Finally, Section 7 concludes the paper with a summary and outlook.